mm-zzg/vchub-en-v50/docs/2d-visualization/controls/chart/pie-chart.md

 **Event**

 Allows you to perform specific events based on certain conditions.
-See the full description of each event on the **2D Visualization-> Event** page.
+See the full description of each event on the [Event](../../event/index.md) page.

 **Example**

-Use a pie chart to display the daily production capacity ratio of different production lines.
+Use a pie chart to display the daily production capacity share of different production lines.

 1. Insert a pie chart on the page.
 2. Set the properties of the pie chart.